pgRouting/pgrouting/src/astar/doc/index.rst

 :reverse_cost: if ``true``, the ``reverse_cost`` column of the SQL generated set of rows will be used for the cost of the traversal of the edge in the opposite direction.

+.. rubric:: History

+* Renamed in version 2.0.0

 Examples
 -------------------------------------------------------------------------------